 Charges for tuition, fees, on campus rent for the semester and any other costs will be invoiced to a student’s account at the beginning of the term and adjusted if necessary the day following the add/drop date.
 All financial aid received from Luther, (grants, scholarships, and loans) will then be applied to a student’s account the day after charges have been assessed.
 Exception: J Term charges will be assessed at the beginning of the J Term, however, aid will be combined with and applied at the same time as Spring term aid.
 For those students receiving federal loans, an email will be sent to each student advising when the funds have been posted.

 If a student is eligible for distribution (refund) of overage funds (received from grants, institutional funds, loans or outside support), a check will automatically be issued and mailed to the student address on file on the 11th calendar day after funds are received.
-An email can be sent to the Business Office, firstname.lastname@example.org., before the 10th day if the following applies: 1) funds are needed before that date, 2) request that funds remain on account for future charges or 3) the check is to be sent to a different address (interns).
-If any or all loan funds are to be returned to the holder of the loan, an email must be sent to the financial aid office at email@example.com.
+An email can be sent to the Business Office, email@example.com., before the 10th day if the following applies: 1) funds are needed before that date, 2) request that funds remain on account for future charges* or 3) the check is to be sent to a different address (interns).
+If any or all loan funds are to be returned to the holder of the loan, an email must be sent to the financial aid office at firstname.lastname@example.org. * All accounts with a credit balance will be cleared and any overage of funds will be distributed to the student before the end of the fiscal year, or June 30th.

 If a student has a balance owing on an account and s/he is requesting a payment plan, s/he must make arrangements with the Business Office for this to be approved.
 This includes monthly rent payments.
 A resident student must visit the Business Office in person.
 An intern or DL student can contact the Business Office via email.